 A common mistake that a Newport Beach personal injury attorney observes is when a witness talks too much.
 This tactic may make the witness say something that can damage his or her case without that individual even realizing it.
 Instead, when asked a question during cross-examination, witnesses should answer the questions concisely and directly.

-If you would like more information on your conduct while giving testimony in your personal injury case, contact Russell and Lazarus APC by calling 949-851-0222 and setting up an appointment to discuss your case in further detail.
+If you would like more information on your conduct while giving testimony in your personal injury case, contact Russell & Lazarus APC by calling 949-851-0222 and setting up an appointment to discuss your case in further detail.